Carpal Tunnel Keyboard: Best Options & How to Choose

 As with any of these keyboard options, you must feel comfortable and natural with the design.

-4. Compact carpal tunnel keyboard
+4. Compact keyboard

 compact keyboard